 Yet on days like today - the twelve year anniversary of my mother's passing - I feel overwhelmed by the memories that I am often trying to piece together because I never want to forget.
 Some of them are extremely painful - like those of the day she died - and some are funny, silly things that I just don't want to forget about her.

 After my mom died, I remember feeling shrouded in a way.
 I felt distant from the world, like there was a layer of fog between me and everyone.
 I remember finding all these little things.
 I connected and attached meaning to everything, realizing that everything had meaning.
 A shopping list she'd written.
-A box of cake mix she'd bought but never had the chance to make (I presumed she'd planned to save it for the April birthdays of me and my father).
+A box of cake mix she'd bought but never had the chance to make (I presumed she'd planned to save it for the April birthdays of me and my father, but she died in March).
 And some things felt like they had no meaning at all: being in school, listening to small talk, sleeping, eating.

 The morning she died, I remember my father's frantic voice coming through my sleep, calling for help.
 And I remember my brother's pleading voice asking me if I knew CPR, him asking the EMT questions through his tears.
 He was only 17.
 That EMT was the first person whose shoulder I cried on.
 I wasn't thinking about her being a stranger - I was unable to think at all, really.
 She patiently let me do so and I never even knew her name.